Have YOU received the latest Tea Party Patriots emergency email…?

 Her twin salaries put her on track to make more than $450,000 this year, a dramatic change in lifestyle for the tea party activist, who had filed for bankruptcy in 2008 and then cleaned homes for a period of time to bring in extra money.

 But again, based on Tea Party Patriots’ panic-laden email appears, they’re running low on cash.

 The major parties use terms like “unwinnable” when deciding who to support, regardless of how popular a candidate is with the people.
 In fact, the Republican Party in particular seems determined to put contributions gathered towards politicians who needed to move on years ago.
-The Patriots should be assisting every citizen who sticks his or her neck out to represent a movement that’s been assaulted by the left from Day One, and not act like the establishment party in picking winners and losers.
+Tea Party Patriots should be assisting every citizen who sticks his or her neck out to represent a movement that’s been assaulted by the left from Day One, and not act like the establishment party in picking winners and losers.

-The Tea Party was (at the time) a beautiful, non-partisan gathering on Capitol Hill to protest the promised “transformation of America” by liberals led by Barack Obama.
+The Tea Party was (at the time) a beautiful, non-partisan gathering on Capitol Hill to protest the promised “transformation of America” by liberals led by Barack Obama, and for that they were labeled “conservative” and smeared by the media.
 NONE of those groups and/or entities that have “Tea Party” on their names created it but are unapologetic and bilking millions from retirees, veterans, and concerned Americans for every cent they can get out of them so a few can live a quite comfortable existence.

 Hundreds of thousands gathered on “9/12”, as well as those who saw all the people and the potential for dollars they represented.